North Central Region Sustainable Agriculture Research and Education (NCR-SARE)

 12/03/20 4:00 PM CST Receipt

-Grants to Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin farmers and ranchers to apply sustainable practices in addressing farm-related needs.
-The purpose of this program is to explore sustainable solutions for marketing, labor, production, and other problems.
+Grants to Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin ranchers and farmers to apply eco-friendly practices in addressing farm-related needs.
+Funding is intended to explore viable solutions for labor, marketing, production issues and other problems.
 Sustainable agriculture practices will be tested through on-farm research, education, or demonstration projects and results are shared with other farmers/ranchers.
+Projects that involve whole farm systems and/or a youth component are encouraged.

-Farmer Rancher Grants provide opportunities for farmers/ranchers to use Sustainable Agriculture practices and their own innovative ideas to solve problems on the farm or ranch, and to share their ideas.
+Farmer Rancher Grants provide opportunities for farmers/ranchers to use Sustainable Agriculture practices and their own innovative ideas to solve problems on the farm or ranch, and to share their ideas with others.
 There are three types of competitive grants:

 Sustainable Agriculture is farming and ranching that is ecologically sound, profitable, and socially responsible.
 Sustainable Agriculture practices may include but are not limited to: